borsaorg/borsa-alphavantage/README.md

 Alpha Vantage connector for the borsa financial data ecosystem.

 ## Overview

 `borsa-alphavantage` implements the `BorsaConnector` trait using the Alpha Vantage API to provide quotes, historical data, and fundamentals.

+This connector is experimental and lightly tested due to API key requirements.
+Maintenance is best‑effort: I review PRs and may update when time allows, so it may lag behind breaking `borsa` releases.
+Treat it as a proof of concept and validate for your workloads before relying on it in production.

 ## Installation

 ```toml
 [dependencies]
 borsa-alphavantage = "0.2.0-alpha.1"